 Who should attend

 The intended audience includes subject matter experts and personnel who are responsible for ensuring accurate results, including uncertainties, are being reported by their gamma spectroscopy systems.
 Attendees should have strong familiarization with Genie 2000 software.
 It is recommended for attendees to previously have taken the Genie 2000 Algorithms Course or have similar knowledge of the Genie 2000 algorithms.
-Basic calculus skills, including derivatives and matrices, will be helpful in understanding the course material.
+Basic calculus skills, including derivatives and matrices, will be helpful in understanding the seminar material.

 How you will benefit